ErpNetDocs/tech/modules/logistics/wms/how-to/reconcile.md

 The next step is applying the results of the reconciliation made in the WMS module to the Inventory module and its avalability using the Reconcile document and the **Add the reconciliation lines from the WMS module** UI function.

-## Reconcile the availability in the Warehouse Location
+## Reconcile the availability in the Warehouse Locations
 The first step is to reconcile the availability in the desired Warehouse Location/s.

 This step is performed by the warehouse workers that count the availability in the chosen warehouse location/s using their handheld devices and the **[Reconcile menu](xref:reconcile-menu) the [WMS Worker](xref:wms-worker) mobile app**.